Ph.D., 1981, Michigan State University

 Elin Grissom – The relationships between sex differences in learning strategy in early life and neurochemical and neuroarchitectural endpoints in multiple memory systems (2013) (Associate Professor, Department of Psychology, Loyola University of New Orleans)

-Katherine Cost – Spatial ability during pregnancy and motherhood in rats and humans: A comparative study (2013) (Postdoctoral Fellow, Department of Psychology, University of Toronto)
+Katherine Cost – Spatial ability during pregnancy and motherhood in rats and humans: A comparative study (2013) (Department of Psychiatry, Hospital for Sick Children, Toronto, Ontario)